Crane operators and certifications

 To ensure your workers and anyone else around them are safe, it is crucial that anyone operating heavy machinery acquire the necessary crane safety training.
 Safety training has the added benefit of protecting your firm from culpability if something goes unexpectedly bad whilst one of your staff is operating a tower or a crane.

-Southwest Industrial Rigging's crane safety training courses broadly cover all areas of crane operations necessary to pass both the practical and written exams, but also deliver learners with the skills essential to joining the workforce and safely and efficiently operating cranes anywhere.
+Southwest Industrial Rigging provides our employees crane safety training courses that broadly cover all areas of crane operations necessary to pass both the practical and written exams, but also deliver learners with the skills essential to joining the workforce and safely and efficiently operating cranes anywhere.
 The courses also incorporate overhead and mobile crane operator orientation, overhead and mobile rigger training, crane inspection, forklift operation, signal person instruction, and aerial framework operator orientation.
+We strive to keep our employees educated and focused on safety.

 Avoiding Crane Related Injuries

-According to a 2008 fact sheet from the Bureau of Labor and Statistics, more than 51% of U.S. crane mishaps lead to fatalities, which is a incredible number when you recognize that most of these incidents may have been avoided through appropriate operator training.
+According to a fact sheets from the Bureau of Labor and Statistics, more than 51% of U.S. crane mishaps lead to fatalities, which is a incredible number when you recognize that most of these incidents may have been avoided through appropriate operator training.
 The main triggers of crane injuries are overhead power line contact, crane collapse, and injury caused by crane download or crane parts.
-All of these are avoidable with the SWIR's crane safety training courses.
-Many of these training courses are scheduled all year long in SWIR's new 4,800-square foot training facility, with state-of-the-art classroom and hands-on lab.
-SWIR's highly trained and qualified instructors also conduct tailored training at client establishments upon request.
-To learn more about crane safety training courses, contact Southwest Industrial Rigging today!